Skip to main content

 There are multiple ways to add items.
 The simplest is to click the "Quick add" button in the list of matching products.

-In the following example, we searched for and added two products in two locations.
+In the following example, we searched for and added a TV to a location in the quote.

 Learn more about adding items to a quote.